patrickbr/piwik-LoginFailLog/README.md

 failregex = .* Failed login from <HOST> with username .*
 ```

+## Where is the log file?

+If you have trouble finding the log file of Piwik / Matomo, take a look [here](https://matomo.org/faq/troubleshooting/faq_115/).
+Basically, you have to enable file logging and specify a log file path.

-## Incompatibility problems because of Piwik UTC logging
+## Incompatibility problems because of Piwik / Matomo UTC logging

-By default, Piwik logs everything in UTC time.
+By default, Piwik / Matomo logs everything in UTC time.
 This is not configurable and may cause problems with fail2ban.
 If your fail2ban jail does not work, **try increasing the `findtime` option in your jail by the offset between your local timezone and UTC**.

 ## License